Dysar/tunnl.ai/README.md

 - "Do research"
 - "Learn something new"

 The AI will validate your tasks and provide suggestions if they're too vague to enable effective website blocking.
-After adding a valid task, you'll see 5 sample websites that would be blocked for that specific task.

 ### Managing Blocked Sites